entuland/wesh/README.md

 If you confirm the name by hitting ENTER you may not be presented with the above confirmation.
 It will appear in the chat as well just in case.

-Upon saving a few temporary files will be created in the "/mod_storage/wesh" subfolder in your world's folder:
+Upon saving a few temporary files will be created in the `/mod_storage/wesh` subfolder in your world's folder:
-- the .obj file will contain a model with your build scaled down to fit exactly one block
+- the `.obj` file will contain a model with your build scaled down to fit exactly one block
-- the .dat file will contain the original name you have chosen for your mesh, along with some other data (read the section about using custom textures below)
+- the `.obj.dat` file will contain the original name you have chosen for your mesh, along with some other data (read the section about using custom textures below)
-- the .matrix.dat file will contain a serialized version of your build, that may eventually get used to rebuild / reimport it in the game allowing you to alter it (right now you can't import them, so make sure you don't dismantle your build if you want to alter and capture it again)
+- the `.obj.matrix.dat` file will contain a serialized version of your build, that may eventually get used to rebuild / reimport it in the game allowing you to alter it (right now you can't import them, so make sure you don't dismantle your build if you want to alter and capture it again)

 The above files are saved there only temporarily because mods don't have writing permission in their own folder while the world is running.
 In order to use your new meshes in the game you need to restart the world.

-During world startup the mod will move all the temporary files to the "/models" folder and will load them.
+During world startup the mod will move all the temporary files to the `/models` folder and will load them.

 You can't have two meshes with the same name (during the saving process the mod checks both the temporary meshes that haven't been loaded yet and those that have been already moved to the mod's folder).